NEA community members share how they discovered what triggered their eczema.

 Finally meeting with a dermatologist and undergoing a scratch patch test, I learned my eczema is caused by a severe nickel allergy.
 Not wearing much jewelry, my dermatologist informed me how many foods are high in nickel content and that eating these foods could be causing my acute eczema.
 Avoiding foods higher in nickel, I started the “low-nickel diet,” and within 4-6 weeks my eczema dramatically improved.

 Some foods higher in nickel include soy, whole wheat, beans, seeds, nuts, oats, leafy greens, chocolate and more!
 My eczema flares up when I eat foods high in nickel, so I avoid eating those foods regularly.
-From time to time, I will eat salads or peanut butter and eat something high in iron or vitamin c to reduce my body’s absorption of the nickel.
+From time to time, I will eat salads or peanut butter and eat something high in iron or vitamin C to reduce my body’s absorption of the nickel.

-Overtime, I’ve also learned that the cookware we use to make food involves stainless steel which is also high in nickel.
+Over time, I’ve also learned that the cookware we use to make food involves stainless steel which is also high in nickel.

-My scratch pad tip is to meet with either a dermatologist or allergist to determine if something you’re eating could be affecting your eczema.
+Meet with either a dermatologist or allergist to determine if something you’re eating could be affecting your eczema.
 I wouldn’t suggest changing your diet unnecessarily as so many healthy foods are high in nickel.

 Sensitivity to additive in tap water

 Several years ago, I was diagnosed with atopic dermatitis.
 The photo shows the rashes on my back, and there were similar rashes on most of the rest of my body.
-Fortunately I discovered that the problem was chloramine, a mixture of ammonia and chlorine that is used to disinfect the tap water in many areas of the United States (including the San Francisco Bay area, where I live).
+Fortunately I discovered that the problem was chloramine, a mixture of ammonia and chlorine that is used to disinfect the tap water in many areas of the United States (including the San Francisco Bay Area, where I live).
 After I stopped using our water, my skin cleared up completely.
 I’m sure there are folks with similar problems who are not aware of this chemical and are suffering as a result.
 People can obtain more information from the web site www.chloramine.org.
 Thank you for publishing this; you may help solve a problem that for many is a mystery.

 One of the main things I have found for me is that it’s important to avoid anything next to my skin made of latex or rubber of any sort.
 Also, I spend much time reading labels.
 Anything that has polyquaternium or quaternium of any sort is a trigger.
-Quaternium is a preservative and is in everything – eye drops, creams, soaps, shampoos, etc. I also wash any clothes I buy before I wear them, as most are processed with formaldehyde, which is related to quaternium.
+Quaternium is a preservative and is in everything: eye drops, creams, soaps, shampoos, etc. I also wash any clothes I buy before I wear them, as most are processed with formaldehyde, which is related to quaternium.